Taking time to connect as a family is something I really did not realize we needed, at least not until we did it.

 March means Maple Syrup, Sugar Camps, Maple Candy, Maple Cones, and lots of other yummy treats!

-Here is the 2022 updated list of Maple Sugar Camps and Maple Syrup Producers for you to support locally in New Brunswick.
+In 2023, we have an updated list of Maple Sugar Camps and Maple Syrup Producers, to help you to support local New Brunswick producers.

 Day Trips In New Brunswick With Kids